Subscribe to stay updated

 Not only are these bags made from less material than H&M’s traditional plastic bag, but the paper is 80% recycled.

 Need a paper bag for your brand made from 80% recycled cardboard?
-Start designing your own paper bags with handles now!
+Start designing your own expandable kraft mailers now!

 H&M knows its audience is people between 18 and 35.
 They know that these people care about the environment.